bukiro/PECS/README.md

 # Contributing

-If you'd like to contribute missing content, feel free to take a look at the files in `/src/assets/json`, and if you really want to deal with THAT, [let me know](mailto:pecs-dev@outlook.com)!
+If you'd like to contribute missing content, feel free to take a look at the files in `/src/assets/json`, and if you really want to deal with THAT, [drop me a line](mailto:pecs-dev@outlook.com)!
 If you don't have the time or the nerve, but really want me to feel good about my work, I am of course happy to take donations on [ko-fi](https://ko-fi.com/bukiro) and [patreon](https://patreon.com/bukiro).